Freezing out high prices for short-term equipment rental.

 Modani concludes: “We need this equipment to run our business.
 It only took us a couple of minutes to do the math and see the cost savings that Wheeler Financial could provide.
 We are already benefiting from this transaction.”

 Choice Canning recognized the benefits of diversification in its sources of financing.
 “It’s always good to have multiple financing relationships,” Modani says.
-“For every transaction, I like to work with financial services companies that focus on the specific niche of funding we need.
-The bank that finances our receivables and inventory, for example, might not have the expertise to understand the details of an equipment purchase.”
+“For every transaction, I like to work with financial services companies that focus on the specific niche of funding we need.”

 Modani and his team selected Wheeler Financial from Pitney Bowes to provide a five-year capital lease to finance the equipment they needed, specifically four refrigerated trailers and the specialty truck to move them.